mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 #### Requesting output bitmap segments

-Before any other segments can be validated or applied to local MMR storage, the syncing node must first request and validate the complete output bitmap set corresponding to the output MMR size in the horizon header.
+Before any other segments can be validated or applied to local MMR storage, the syncing node must first request and validate the complete output bitmap set up to the MMR size represented in the horizon header.

-The MMR size, number of leaves and therefore required number of bitmap segments can be pre-determined based on the size of the output mmr in the horizon header, as demonstrated in the following reference code snippet:
+The MMR size, number of leaves and required number of bitmap segments can be pre-determined based on the size of the output MMR in the horizon header as demonstrated by the following reference code snippet:

 ```
 // Calculate number of leaves in the bitmap mmr